SAS Technical Support and Policies

-SAS provides maintenance for the SAS System through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
+SAS provides maintenance for the SAS software through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
 To stay informed about new hot fixes and to learn how to receive notifications when they are available, visit the Communities: SAS Hot Fix Announcements page.

-Customers can also obtain the the SAS Technical Support News and the operational announcements as follows:
+Customers can also obtain SAS Technical Support News and operational announcements as follows:

 - Log on to their SAS profiles.